 Friday’s Writing Hour

-We’re inviting you to discover this new online writing space.
-It’s a place where you can drop-in with paper and pen, your thoughts and a cuppa.
-Whether you’ve always kept a journal and writing is a part of your life or if writing for wellbeing is entirely new for you and you’re a little hesitant, we’re excited to share this with you.
+We invite you to discover this new online writing space.
+It’s a place where you can drop in with paper and pen, your thoughts and a cuppa.
+Whether you’ve always kept a journal and writing is a part of your life or if writing for wellbeing is entirely new for you and you’re a little hesitant, This space is for you.

-The group meets Friday mornings at 10.30am on Zoom.
+The group meets on Friday mornings at 10.30am on Zoom.

-After the success of the Writing Through Grief workshops, the family support team are excited to offer this group to everyone in our community.
-The invitation is open to everyone; bring your differing and varied experiences of the last year and lockdown.
+After the success of the Writing Through Grief workshops, the Family Support Team is offering this group to everyone in our community to bring their differing and varied experiences of the last year and lockdown.

 A writing theme will be offered each week in a relaxed group setting, with time to chat and reflect.
-Please be reassured, this group focuses on the process of writing, not creating a polished end product.
-Freely use your own words to explore each theme as you feel comfortable.
-There will be opportunities, but no obligation, to share and be assured that no previous writing experience is necessary.
+This group focuses on the process of writing, not creating a polished end product.
+You can use your own words to freely explore each theme as you feel comfortable.
+There will be opportunities — but no obligation — to share your writing with the group.